tfry-git/almost.serious.synth/README.md

   many simultaneous notes via some of the more CPU intensive effects enabled (such as Frequency modulation), you may start hearing "clicks" in the audio output, corresponding to buffer underruns.
   - Preliminary debugging suggests the bottleneck is in updateAudio()
+- While adjusting settings or navigating the menu, audio will be severely disrupted.
+This is due to the fact that the I2C communication used with the display is synchronous (i.e. blocking).
+- This is all a work in progess.
+Some things _will_ break with an update, but I'll try not to break things, badly.

 ## Future directions
 For now the Synth will save a single set of synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
 Similarly, you can record and playback exactly one